 Here’s Shawn:

 When you look at outliers on the graph, you find people who actually break the tyranny of genes and environment by creating these conscious positive habits that actually cause them to interact with life in a more positive way with higher levels of success, lower levels of stress, and higher levels of resilience.
 They do it by changing their mindset and changing their habits, and by doing so they actually trump their genes.
+Most people accept that they’re just born some way and that’s how they’re going to be the rest of their life, and whatever they were last year is what they’re going to be this year.
+I think positive psychology shows us that that doesn’t actually have to be the case.

 Send a gratitude email right now.
 It only takes 2 minutes.
 And send another one tomorrow.